by Chris Wall

 The age of the original hot hatch is gone; it's no longer about a nice revvy engine with a low weight and great handling.
-These days hot hatches use high-powered turbocharged motors, all-wheel drive systems and are filled with leading-edge technologies, and it's in this world that the Ford Focus RS tries to stand out.
-With a rich motorsport history, the RS nomenclature is something every Ford owner wants on his or her car, especially when it's shaped like a new Focus and comes in a color called Nitrous Blue.
-At $36,995 with a 350 hp 2.3-liter turbocharged 4-cylnder lump, the Ford Focus RS looks like some good fun at an affordable price.
+These days hot hatches use high-powered turbocharged motors, all-wheel drive systems, and are filled with leading-edge technologies - and it's in this world that the Ford Focus RS tries to stand out.
+With a rich motorsport history, the RS nomenclature is something every Ford owner wants on their car, especially when it's shaped like a new Focus and comes in a color called Nitrous Blue.
+At a starting MSRP of $36,995 with a 350 horsepower 2.3-liter turbocharged four-cylinder lump, the 2018 Ford Focus RS looks like some good fun at an affordable price.

 When you climb inside the Ford Focus RS there's no doubting what the car is intended to do - go fast.
-The dash layout is good, everything you need is in reach or controlled via the multifunction steering wheel (that’s covered in thick leather with blue stitching).
-A nice feature shared with the ST version is the set of gauges atop the dashboard but in this case they're seen in RS blue.
-Below that you find the center console headed up by the infotainment touchscreen.
+The dash layout is good, and everything you need is in reach or controlled via the multifunction steering wheel, which is covered in thick leather with blue stitching.
+A nice feature shared with the ST spec is the set of gauges atop the dashboard, but in this case they're seen in RS blue.
+Below that, you find the center console headed up by the infotainment touchscreen.

-The Recaro seats are in proper racing style with high side bolsters to keep you in the right eating position and they also have the holes for putting a 4-point harness through.
+The Recaro seats are in proper racing style with high side bolsters to keep you in the right seating position, and they also have the holes for putting a four-point harness through.
 Separating the car from the racing side of things is the Sync3 infotainment system, which is great thanks to its intuitive use.
-You can fit five in the car, but it's best suited to two up front, mainly because it saves weight and when chucking the car around you don't want a rear passenger throwing up.
+You can fit five in the car, but it's best suited to two up front, mainly because it saves weight and, when chucking the car around, you don't want a rear passenger throwing up and ruining the interior.

-As a hot hatch, the Ford Focus RS is brilliant.
+The Ford Focus RS's price is relatively low compared to similar performance-focused vehicles in the USA, making it a great entry point to the realm of hot-hatchery.
+And as a hot hatch, the 2018 Ford Focus RS is brilliant.
 As a weekend track toy, it's brilliant.
-Basically the car ticks all the right boxes in terms of size, styling, power and features and best of all, pricing.
-But then as a daily driver it might bet a bit much thanks to the taut suspension, but if you really must then there are ways to secure new kidneys.
-The US has been lusting after any RS models for years now, so even if you do find any shortcomings with the Focus RS, we understand if you’ll pretend they don’t exist.
+Basically the car ticks all the right boxes in terms of size, styling, power and features, and, best of all, pricing.
+But, as a daily driver, it might bet a bit much, thanks to the taut suspension.
+But if you really must, then there are ways to secure new kidneys.
+The US has been lusting after any RS models for years now, so even if you do find any problems with the Focus RS, we understand if you pretend to forget.